petrushi/life-js/README.md

 # b2/s2
-Simplest game of life, not working correctly.
-Rules 2 for birth, 2 for survive.
-Sometimes bugs.
-At least stable structures is indeed stable
+Simplest game of life, not working correctly. <br/> Sometimes bugs. <br/>Rules 2 for birth, 2 for survive.<br/> At least stable structures is indeed stable